Gary Smith Scholarship for Public Managers

 New Mexico Department of Health

-Ms. Rodriguez has over 20 years of experience in the field of intellectual and developmental disabilities.
-She graduated from West Chester University of Pennsylvania with a Bachelor’s Degree in Communicative Disorders.
-Jennifer began her career as a direct support professional and upon moving to New Mexico, worked as a Developmental Disabilities (DD) Waiver Case Manager for over 13 years before entering state government.
-Jennifer first held the role of the DDSD Statewide Case Management Coordinator, then the DD Waiver Program Manager and currently the Community Programs Bureau Chief, where she oversees the NM DD Waiver, the Mi Via Self -Directed Waiver, the NM Case Management system, Provider Enrollment and the clinical Outside Review process.
+Ms. Rodriguez has more than 20 years of experience in the field of intellectual and developmental disabilities.
+She graduated from West Chester University of Pennsylvania with a bachelor’s degree in communicative disorders.
+Jennifer began her career as a direct support professional and upon moving to New Mexico, worked as a developmental disabilities (DD) waiver case manager for more than 13 years before entering state government.
+Jennifer first held the role of the DDSD Statewide Case Management Coordinator, then the DD Waiver Program Manager and currently the Community Programs Bureau Chief, where she oversees the New Mexico DD Waiver, the Mi Via Self-Directed Waiver, the NM Case Management System, Provider Enrollment, and the clinical Outside Review process.
 She has been with DDSD for four years.